alok6123/E-B4_E-KARMA-Experiment1/experiment/experiment-name.md

-## <!-- Experiment Name -->
-WAP that checks whether the two numbers entered by the user are equal or not.
+## WAP that checks whether the two numbers entered by the user are equal or not.